Ancient City Temple with ornate golden roofs over water, Bangkok, Thailand.

 Additional information

-• Pavillion One restaurant operates from 11am to 6pm.
+• Pavillion One restaurant offers services between 11am and 6pm daily.

 Boats with tourists and vendors selling fruit at Damnoen Saduak Floating Market, Thailand.